Alepla/design-patterns-in-react/docs/behavioral/state.md

 };
 ```

+## ✅ When to Use

+- You have mode-driven UIs (e.g., tabs, toggles, workflows).

+- Different states require different logic or UI.

+- You want to make state transitions explicit and manageable.

 ## 🔍 Advantages

-- Clean modeling of mode-dependent behavior.
+- Encapsulates mode-specific behavior.

-- Makes transitions explicit.
+- Makes UI more predictable by managing transitions clearly.

+- Improves readability when compared to deeply nested conditionals.

 ## 🚫 Disadvantages

+- Can become complex if too many states or transitions are hard-coded.

-- Can lead to excessive state logic.
+- Difficult to scale without a state machine or reducer abstraction.

+- Risk of scattered logic if state-specific behavior isn't well organized.